-Served with the 7th Field Company, Royal Canadian Engineers.
+Assigned to the 7th Field Company, Royal Canadian Engineers on March 20, 1944.

 Wounded on September 7, 1944.
 Died as a result of a shell fragment to the head.